Become a Mentor

 What if I am selected and can't complete the mentor requirements?

-What if I can't get in touch with my mentor or am having other issues?
+What if I can't get in touch with my mentee or am having other issues?